gituser6hij/telegram-bot-check-node-quill/README.md

    ```
    CTRL B, D
    ```
-2. Launch a new tmux session named telegram in your terminal:
+2. Launch a new tmux session named telegram in your terminal from /telegram-bot-check-node-quill/:
    ```
    tmux new -s telegram
    ```